CiaranMoran27/pands-project2021/README.md

 __3.2.3 Descriptive Statistical Analysis:__ <br/>

 __Histogram Analysis__<br/>
 Histograms are considered simple plots but can give very useful visualisations on the distribution of the data.
-To gain more insight into the Iris data a histogram of each feature (i.e dependant variable) was plotted [F1*].
+To gain more insight into the Iris data a histogram of each feature was plotted [F4*].
 Each dependent variable has two plots, one consists of the variables with no grouping (blue plots) and the second consists of the variables grouped by species (multi-coloured plots), see Plot 1 below for petal variable plots.

 <br/>